-Customer Service: The Strongest Bonds Are Made in the Eye of the Storm
+Customer Service: The Strongest Client Relationships Are Made in the Eye of the Storm

 While it may seem like common sense, customer service is one of the main factors in deciding what makes a good business versus a bad one.
 Think about it!
 Before you go to any place of business, you almost always check reviews in order to get an idea about the quality of the product and/or service you’re looking for, including customer service rankings.